lyz-code/blue-book/docs/coding/python/python_code_styling.md

 The annotation help catch the kinds of subtle bugs where you are trying to use a meaningless return value.

-If your function are never expected to return normally, use the `NoReturn` object.
+If your function doesn't return any object, use the `NoReturn` type.

 ```python
 from typing import NoReturn